 There are six strategies identified under the theme Connections, each focusing on enhancing the connectivity of Saanich's network of pedestrian and bicycle routes.
-The success measures identified under this theme focus on establishing a complete, connected, and convenient network of walking, cycling and rolling facilities.
-The following measures of success will help Saanich determine if they are achieving the goals of the Active Transportation Plan.
+The success measures identified under

 TABLE 8 // MEASURES OF SUCCESS FOR CONNECTIONS

 MEASURE OF SUCCESS INDICATOR SOURCE Total length of bicycle network (by facility type) Total km Saanich Total km of AAA bicycle network (by AAA facility type) Total km Saanich Proportion of Saanich's total jobs and population within 400 meters of the total bicycle network % of District Saanich Proportion of Saanich's urban land area (within the Urban Containment Boundary) within 400 meters of the total bicycle network % of District Saanich Total length of sidewalk network Total km Saanich Proportion of streets with a sidewalk on at least one side % of all streets (by class) Saanich Proportion of bus stops that are accessible % Saanich travel more convenient by making active travel to and between destinations more convenient.